How to manage your mindset at work without using affirmations…

 Thank it for still trying to protect you.

 And then… gently let it know that you’re ready for new adventures.
-You’re ready to grow… and you’ll figure out a way to handle whatever happens when you show up differently in your career or in your life.
+You’re ready to grow… and you’ll figure out a way to handle whatever happens when you show up differently at work.

 When we thank our limiting beliefs instead of trying to push them away like unwanted parasites, we honour the part of ourselves that needed them… the scared, vulnerable, and sensitive part of ourselves.